Killeen Regional Airport: Airlines and destinations

 Killeen Regional Airport currently offers a single non-stop destination.

 At the time of the move from Skylark Field in August, 2004, American Eagle began flights to Dallas/Fort Worth International Airport, and Continental Express began flights to Houston George Bush Intercontinental Airport.
 Continental Express was merged into United Express in 2012 and the carrier ended service to Killeen in early 2022.
 Delta Connection provided service to Hartsfield-Jackson Atlanta International Airport from 2006 through early 2018.

 In 2005, Allegiant Air offered twice weekly service to Las Vegas.
 After nine months of service, Allegient Air stopped all flights to and from Killeen in February 2006.

 Occasionally, NCAA football teams have their charter airplanes parked at gates 1 and 6 for away football teams playing the University of Mary Hardin–Baylor, or for the university's own football team.
 The usual airlines for these charters include Sun Country, Xtra Airways, and Southwest Airlines.

-On November 27, 2017, Delta Airlines announced that service would no longer continue to Killeen, and the route ended on 15 January, 2018.
+On November 27, 2017, Delta Air Lines announced that service would no longer continue to Killeen, and the route ended on 15 January, 2018.
 American Airlines later added two daily flights because it no longer had competition with Delta, and it also added the Embraer 175, the largest aircraft for regular scheduled passenger flights currently, and the largest the airport has seen since Allegiant left.
 United Airlines also added a third daily flight in response to Delta leaving.

 Effective 4 January, 2022, United ceased its operations in Killeen after announcing their plans on 4 November, 2021.
 American Airlines is the only remaining commercial passenger airline, with multiple flights to and from Dallas-Fort Worth International Airport daily under their American Eagle regional flight brand.